MarvinClerge/Coding-Website/README.md

 6. Run `npm install` to install the required node packages
 7. Run `npm start` to run the backend on localhost:3000
 8. Go to http://localhost:3000

+## Tech used
+React

+Ruby on Rails

+AceEditor

+JS-Interpreter